onap/dcaegen2/docs/sections/services/snmptrap/architecture.rst

 Usage Scenarios
 ---------------

-**SNMPTRAP** can be run on any device (physical, logical, container) that is capable of running python 3.6+ and has SNMP traps targeted at it.
+**SNMPTRAP** runs in a docker container based on python 3.6.
 Running an instance of **SNMPTRAP** will result in arriving traps being published to the topic specified by config binding services.
-If CBS is not present, SNMPTRAP will look for or a JSON configuration file specified via the environment vvariable CBS_SIM_JSON at startup.
+If CBS is not present, SNMPTRAP will look for or a JSON configuration file specified via the environment variable CBS_SIM_JSON at startup.
 Note that relative paths will be located from the bin (<SNMPTRAP base directory>/bin directory.
 E.g.

 .. code-block:: bash